 Have you made any new year beauty resolutions?
 How many of them have you broken by now?
 I didn't care enough to make any this year, which might or might not be a good thing.
 In any case, browsing the web and the blogs to see what people are thinking and feeling, I couldn't help noticing some worrisome ideas.
 So here are my thoughts on ten beauty resolution better NOT made.

-2. Get plastic surgery- I'm not saying not to do it, but undergoing a serious medical procedure requires more justification than a new year resolution.
+2. Get plastic surgery.
+I'm not saying not to do it, but undergoing a serious medical procedure requires more justification than a new year resolution.
 Instead, do all the research and have a heart-to-heart with yourself about how much you really want/need the surgery and if the benefits are worth the possible consequences.

-3. Drastically change hairstyle- Of course, if you're still sporting the Rachel this might not be such a bad idea, but don't cut off all your hair on a whim.
-Instead, consider a subtle change- side part, highlights, even bangs.
+3. Drastically change hairstyle.
+Of course, if you're still sporting the Rachel this might not be such a bad idea, but don't cut off all your hair on a whim.
+Instead, consider a subtle change: side part, highlights, even bangs.
 Do something that would make you happy.
 You can always chop more later on.

-5. Wake up an hour earlier to apply more makeup/do a facial mask/flat iron hair etc.- Seriously, you need your sleep more than you need an elaborate cheek contouring.
+5. Wake up an hour earlier to apply more makeup/do a facial mask/flat iron hair etc. Seriously, you need your sleep more than you need an elaborate cheek contouring.
 Besides, waking 5-10 minutes earlier would still make a difference in terms of preparedness without depriving yourself of precious beauty sleep.
 That snooze button is pure evil.

-6. Never leave the house without makeup- Sometimes you really don't have the time or don't feel like it and there's no point beating yourself up over a missing foundation.
+6. Never leave the house without full makeup.
+Sometimes you really don't have the time or don't feel like it and there's no point beating yourself up over a missing foundation.
 Instead, your nearest and dearest might be a lot more appreciative if you focus on never leaving the house in sweats or your partner's old t-shirt.

-8. Get backups for beloved products- It's related to the one above, especially in regards to limited edition items you adore and then find yourself buying ten units in the post-holiday sale.
+8. Get backups for beloved products.
+It's related to the one above, especially in regards to limited edition items you adore and then find yourself buying ten units in the post-holiday sale.
 The thing is that companies improve their formulas and pigments all the time.
 There's going to be newer and better stuff and you really don't want to get stuck with a foundation that has the texture of eight years ago.

-9. Not spend money at all or always avoid expensive items- Making this resolution is setting yourself up to failure, feeling deprived and prone to too many impulse purchases at the drugstore telling yourself they're so cheap they don't count.
+9. Not spend money at all or always avoid expensive items.
+Making this resolution is setting yourself up to failure, for feeling deprived and prone to too many impulse purchases at the drugstore telling yourself they're so cheap they don't count.
 Now go count how many of those "little" treats are hiding in your drawers and tally them up.
 Were they really worth it?
 Instead, why not wait and buy one item of an excellent quality that you know you'll use and that makes you really really happy?
-A gorgeous lipstick, a small but wearable palette or an excellent and durable makeup brush have better chances to make you smile in the long run.
+One gorgeous luxury lipstick, a small but wearable palette or an excellent and durable makeup brush have better chances to make you smile in the long run.